septentrio-gnss/septentrio_gnss_driver/README.md

 Please [let the maintainers know](mailto:githubuser@septentrio.com?subject=[GitHub]%20ROSaic) of your success or failure in using the driver with other devices so we can update this page appropriately.

 ## Dependencies
 The `master` branch for this driver functions on both ROS Melodic (Ubuntu 18.04) and Noetic (Ubuntu 20.04).
-It is thus necessary to [install](https://wiki.ros.org/Installation/Ubuntu) the ROS version that has been designed for your Linux distro.<br><br>
+It is thus necessary to [install](https://wiki.ros.org/Installation/Ubuntu) the ROS version that has been designed for your Linux distro.<br>
 The serial and TCP/IP communication interface of the ROS driver is established by means of the [Boost C++ library](https://www.boost.org/).
-In the unlikely event that the below installation instructions fail to install Boost on the fly, please install the Boost libraries via<br><br>
+In the unlikely event that the below installation instructions fail to install Boost on the fly, please install the Boost libraries via<br>
-`sudo apt install libboost-all-dev`.<br><br>
+`sudo apt install libboost-all-dev`.<br>

 ## Usage
 (The binary release should become available in the next few days.)
 Alternatively, the package can also be built from source using [`catkin_tools`](https://catkin-tools.readthedocs.io/en/latest/installing.html), where the latter can be installed using the command<br><br>